 The PGA Merchandise Show, in coordination with the United Inventors Association, awards winners for Inventor's Spotlight participants, in the categories of Best New Overall Product, Best Market Research and Best Product Concept.
 This recognition can be crucial for a product's marketing strategy, and ultimate fruition.

-For Fay, he doesn't necessarily view the show as a way to get rich.
+Yet for Fay, he doesn't necessarily view the show as a way to get rich.
 To him, it offers something better.

 "Currently, I work as a building engineer at a medical center in Chicago," Fay says.
 "In fact, scheduled to work the weekend shift after the show is over.